Adekolaau/Polished-data-hub/README.md

 * Thorough exploration, data cleansing, analysis, generating insights and practical recommendations of Teleco customer churn dataset.
 * Creation of dashboard to communicate findings effectively.

+## Project: BUSINESS PERFORMANCE ANALYSIS REPORT: OFFICE SUPPLIES & SALES

+This project represents a significant milestone in my pursuit of leveraging data analytics, particularly in the context of the completed business performance analysis in the office supplies and sales domain.

+__Key Points__

+* __Data Source:__ Dataleum
+* __Tools:__ Power BI

+__Highlights__

+* Generating insights and practical recommendations of office supplies and sales for Royalty Limited.
+* Creation of dashboard to communicate findings effectively.